3 Signs Your London Web Design Agency Is Slowing Your Site Down

 • INP below 200ms: the page should respond to user interaction quickly.
 Causes of failure include heavy JavaScript execution blocking the main thread, inefficient event handlers, and third-party scripts loaded synchronously.

-Sign 2: The Images Are Not Optimised for Web
+Sign 2: Are the Images Optimised for Web Performance?

 Unoptimised images are the single most common cause of slow websites and the easiest to fix.
 An agency that hands you a site with 2MB JPEG hero images, images served at desktop resolution to mobile devices, or images loaded in PNG format where AVIF or WebP would be 60 to 80 percent smaller is not building with performance in mind.